williamwong-nutanix/FrameOnAHV_Bootcamp/goldimage/goldimage.rst

 #.
 When prompted, click **Restart** to complete the installation.

 #.
-After approximately 60 seconds, connect to the VM via RDP and execute the following in **PowerShell**:
+After approximately 60 seconds, connect to the VM via RDP and execute the following in **PowerShell** (*This is done to put the Golden Image into a clean SysPrep state*):

     .. code-block:: PowerShell